 For added control and comfort, there’s now an integrated 3D traction pad.
 Other accessories included are a thruster tri-fin setup and inside foil technology.

 |Easy to control||No warranty terms|

 This is another surfboard product made by Wavestorm.
 It is almost the same as the Brushed Graphic Longboard aside from its UV-resistant design.
 Its colorful stripes design will not quickly fade even though UV rays frequently strike it.
 That’s why everyone likes the board because of its upkeep appearance.
-Thanks to Graphic Film Technology in making this possible.
+Thanks to Graphic Film Technology for making this possible.

 Those who are starting to learn how to surf can depend on this board because of its lightweight construction.
-It is incredible because you can jump on using an intermediate level surfboard during the training so that no more considerable adjustments to be done on the actual competition.
+It is incredible because you can jump on using an intermediate level surfboard during the training so that no more considerable adjustments to be done to the actual competition.
 There’s a removable ankle leash in case you want to show more daring surfing exhibitions.
 Or, in other words, remove the leash when you feel your surfing skill is leveling up.

 Are you a bit clumsy?

 The EBS cross-link located on the deck and rails can handle your clumsiness and enhances your stability.